Vyral/mark-adams/_posts/2022-01-10-our-tips-for-maintaining-your-home-in-2022.md

 {% include excerpt.html %}

 Happy New Year\!
 It’s the time of year when everyone is making a list of what they want to get done with their home, and I have some great tips to help you accomplish your goals.
-Lisa and I do this exercise every year, so we want to go over how we maintain our home each year.&nbsp;
+Lisa and I do this exercise every year, so we want to go over how we revive our home:

 **1\.
 Wipe down your shower after every use.** This will prevent mold from building up, so you won't have to remove it later.&nbsp;

 **2\.
 Re-caulk your shower.** Unfortunately, wiping down your shower won’t prevent the caulk from turning yellow.
 If you replace the caulk, you’d be surprised how new your shower will look.&nbsp;

 **3\.
-Spray your glass shower door with Rain-X every three months.** This will prevent water, and soap scum, from sticking to your shower door.
+Spray your glass shower door with Rain-X every three months.** This will prevent water and soap scum from sticking to your shower door.
 It will look brand-new all year round.&nbsp;

 **4\.
 Change your home decor every three months.** Lisa changes our decor based on the season.
 Her tip for you is that instead of buying new pillows, she simply buys new pillowcases.
 This way, we get a fresh, seasonal look without breaking the bank.